Murder, ghosts and inventors, the hidden history of Sunderland's Hylton Castle

 Shipbuilder William Briggs bought the castle in 1862 and gave the gatehouse the gothic appearance it has today.

-In the early twentieth Century the castle became offices for the Wearmouth Coal Company, later the National Coal Board (NCB) and then a First World War solders’ training camp.
+In the early 20th Century the castle became offices for the Wearmouth Coal Company, later the National Coal Board (NCB) and then a First World War solders’ training camp.

-In the 1940s as Sunderland expanded the surrounding area became built-up with housing and the castle was subject to theft and vandalism.
+In the 40s the surrounding area became built-up with housing and the castle was subject to theft and vandalism.

-Now owned by English Heritage, the castle is a Grade I listed building and currently undergoing £4.2m of improvements thanks to Sunderland City Council and Heritage Lottery Fund cash.
+Now owned by English Heritage, the castle is a Grade I-listed building and is undergoing £4.2m of improvements thanks to Sunderland City Council and Heritage Lottery Fund cash.